sierracheng/TECHIN514_W24/Lab4_wireless/README.md

 - **Requirement**: Attach a screenshot of the client’s serial monitor showing the successful connection.
 Ensure the server device’s name is circled in the screenshot.

 ## Sensor Device Signal Processing and Data Transmission (Server Device) (30 Points)
-- **Objective**: Collect and process distance data; transmit over Bluetooth if certain conditions are met.
+- **Objective**: Collect and process distance data using the HC-SR04 sensor; transmit over Bluetooth if certain conditions are met.
 - **Requirement**:
-  - Submit a screenshot of the serial monitor showing the distance value collected from the distance sensor.
+  - Submit a screenshot of the serial monitor showing the distance value collected from the HC-SR04 distance sensor.
   - Ensure data is transmitted over Bluetooth to the client device **only** when the distance is less than 30cm.

 ## Display Device Signal Processing and Data Receiving (40 Points)